shmack01/CoreWithLanguageDemo/README.md

 ### Configuration

-Luis and Cognitive Search need to be added.
+Luis and Cognitive Search resources need to be added.
 <br/> <br/>

 - Set up LUIS.
 The screenshot below will show where these settings are located.
 You can also use the Advance settings to modify the json configuration file directly.